HamzehJaafar/MovieRecommender/readme.md

 # Movie Recommender

-Project is completed using NodeJS, HTML, and JavaScript.
+Project is developed using NodeJS, JavaScript, and HTML.

 # Files: